Aptose Biosciences (NASDAQ:APTO) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Aptose Biosciences (NASDAQ:APTO – Free Report) (TSE:APS) in a research note published on Monday morning.
-The brokerage issued a hold rating on the biotechnology company’s stock.
+Research analysts at StockNews.com initiated coverage on shares of Aptose Biosciences (NASDAQ:APTO – Get Free Report) (TSE:APS) in a research report issued on Tuesday.
+The brokerage set a “hold” rating on the biotechnology company’s stock.

-Aptose Biosciences (NASDAQ:APTO – Get Free Report) (TSE:APS) last released its quarterly earnings results on Tuesday, May 14th.
-The biotechnology company reported ($0.73) EPS for the quarter, beating the consensus estimate of ($0.82) by $0.09.
-On average, analysts forecast that Aptose Biosciences will post -2.67 EPS for the current year.
+Aptose Biosciences (NASDAQ:APTO – Get Free Report) (TSE:APS) last announced its quarterly earnings data on Tuesday, May 14th.
+The biotechnology company reported ($0.73) earnings per share for the quarter, beating the consensus estimate of ($0.82) by $0.09.
+On average, equities research analysts forecast that Aptose Biosciences will post -2.62 EPS for the current year.

 An institutional investor recently bought a new position in Aptose Biosciences stock.
-Texas Capital Bank Wealth Management Services Inc purchased a new position in shares of Aptose Biosciences Inc. (NASDAQ:APTO – Free Report) (TSE:APS) in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
-The firm purchased 12,448 shares of the biotechnology company’s stock, valued at approximately $32,000.
-Texas Capital Bank Wealth Management Services Inc owned about 0.16% of Aptose Biosciences as of its most recent filing with the SEC.
-Institutional investors and hedge funds own 26.62% of the company’s stock.
+Texas Capital Bank Wealth Management Services Inc bought a new position in shares of Aptose Biosciences Inc. (NASDAQ:APTO – Free Report) (TSE:APS) in the 4th quarter, according to the company in its most recent disclosure with the SEC.
+The fund bought 12,448 shares of the biotechnology company’s stock, valued at approximately $32,000.
+Texas Capital Bank Wealth Management Services Inc owned 0.16% of Aptose Biosciences as of its most recent filing with the SEC.
+26.62% of the stock is owned by hedge funds and other institutional investors.

 Aptose Biosciences Company Profile